-As anyone in the .NET community who hasn't been living under a rock will know, there's a lot of exciting things happening with .NET at the moment with the announcement of the open source, cross platform, .NET Core.
-However, partly due to the very open nature of its evolution, there's been a whole host of names associated with its development - vNext, ASP.NET 5, ASP.NET Core, .NET generations etc.
+As anyone in the .NET community who hasn't been living under a rock will know, there're a lot of exciting things happening with .NET at the moment with the announcement of the open source, cross platform, .NET Core.
+However, partly due to the very open nature of its evolution, there have been a whole host of names associated with its development - vNext, ASP.NET 5, ASP.NET Core, .NET generations etc.

 In this post I'm going to try and clarify some of the naming and terminology surrounding the evolution of the .NET framework.
 I'll discuss some of the challenges the latest iteration is attempting to deal with and how the latest developments aim to address these.

 This is really for those that have seen some of the big announcements but aren't sure about the intricacies of this new framework and how it relates to the existing ecosystem, which was my situation before I really started digging into it all properly!

 Hopefully by the end of this article you'll have a clearer grasp of the latest in .NET!